Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [form js]
-   - Start time: [20:09]
+   - Start time: [19:10]
-   - End time: [22:50]
+   - End time: [21:00]
-   - Duration:  about 2 H and 30 min
+   - Duration:  about 2 H
    - Progress: [working on form]
    - Additional notes: work on validations of inputs for forwarding the form

+  2. **Task 2**: [jason]
+   - Start time: [19:10]
+   - End time: [21:00]
+   - Duration:  about 2 H
+   - Progress: [watching some courses about jason]
+   - Additional notes:-

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: seems like chechboxes and radio inputs doesn't have validate it is very challenging for validate these.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: reading docs in w3 schools and work on form logic
+Based on the progress made today and the remaining tasks, the following steps should be taken: the check box of form still need to be done and maybe it will expend more of steps

 ## Conclusion
-writing codes is good
-but with little help it will be better for best learning
+almost of my time goes for learning by myself its getting borring a little bit.